 5 – Use The Sharpest Apertures

-Marathons are a great time to get a detailed, crisp photo of someone with sweat dripping off them, so, to do this, you want to have your aperture at around f/8 – f/11 where the lens will be a
+Marathons offer a great opportunity for a detailed, crisp photo of someone with sweat dripping off them so, to do this, you want to have your aperture at around f/8 – f/11 where the lens will be at it’s sharpest.

-t it's sharpest.
-Consider the crowd at a marathon (of which there's plenty), do you want them in focus? if not, then you may want to widen your aperture.
-Personally, I recommend a slightly wider aperture, that way, the whole of the torso is in focus, the crowd is out of focus, and the whole image is still relatively sharp.
+Personally I would recommend a slightly wider aperture; the whole of the torso is in focus, the crowd is out of focus, and the whole image is still relatively sharp.

 6 – Use A Low ISO